Luciano749/Slides/README.md

 # Slides

 A slides project with dark mode.

+# Creation

+- Project made by Luciano Roberto.
-Made only with HTML,CSS and JS.
+- Made only with HTML,CSS and JS.